soulwing/cas-client/README.dependencies.txt

 		filters as beans in a Spring application context.
     If your application includes the entire spring.jar,  it includes the classes in these jar files.

-xercesImpl.jar (run-time, optional)
-		Xerces JAXP parser implementation.
-You can use a different JAXP parser, if you prefer -- JDOM uses the standard JAXP API to obtain an XML parser.